YelloNox/YelloNox/README.md

 ## 🛠️ Projects
 - **Homelab**
   - *Jul 2023 - Present*
-  - NEED MORE DISKS 💀
+  - ~NEED MORE DISKS 💀~ Got more disks👏
 - **PSY Paper (Python Included)**
   - *Oct 2023 - Present*
   - May or may not be stalled indefinitely.